ericdrowell/concrete/README.md

 As the creator of KineticJS, author of HTML5 Canvas Cookbook, founder of HTML5CanvasTutorials.com, founder of MeteorCharts, and the lead data visualization engineer at Platfora, I've identified a handful of features that just about every HTML5 Canvas project needs.
 Concrete packages up these features into a lightweight framework of about 600 lines of JavaScript, including documentation.

-# Examples, Downloads & Documentation
+# Examples & Documentation

-Head on over to the main website http://www.concrete.js.com
+Head on over to the main website http://www.concretejs.com.